asoffer/reflect-this-presentation/cppnow-2023/existing-grades.md

 NOTES:

+* Not enough to just have designed something.

-We're going to look at these examples and assign them grades according to this rubric.
+* We're going to look at these examples and assign them grades according to this rubric.

-Having the rubric ahead of time allows us to think methodically and communicate to our teammates about why we believe one option is better than another.
+* Having the rubric ahead of time allows us to think methodically and communicate to our teammates about why we believe one option is better than another.

 @@@

 ## Write it yourself

 <div style="column-count: 2">